somatechlat/somafractalmemory/docs/ops/shared_infra_inventory.md

   `/apps/http/servers/srv0/routes/<index>` where `<index>` is the appended route index) or restart quadrant with the original host `Caddyfile`.
-- To return API & consumer to direct `qdrant:6333` behavior, stop the containers created with the `docker-compose.quadrant.yml` override and recreate them with the original compose command (omit the override).
+- To return API & consumer to direct `qdrant:6333` behavior, stop the containers created with a temporary override and recreate them with the original compose command (omit the override).

-## Files added during remediation
+## Files & overrides

-- `docker-compose.quadrant.yml` — lightweight override to point API & consumer
-  at the `quadrant` proxy
-- `docker-compose.e2e-no-eventing.yml` — temporary override to disable eventing
-  for safe E2E testing (already present in repo)
+No long-lived override files are maintained in this repository.
+The recommended approach is to use the canonical `docker-compose.yml` with Compose profiles or small, single-purpose overrides documented in this repo when necessary.
+This keeps the main compose file as the single source of truth and prevents drift.

 ## Notes & operational cautions